Congratulations and welcome to Loyola!

 For a list of your benefit options, please refer to the Housestaff Benefits booklet.

-You will be asked to make a selection at the time of orientation.
-Please note that you are responsible for completing the benefits forms in order to ensure coverage during your training period at Loyola.
-All trainees are entitled to the benefits outlined in the 2018-19 Benefits Addendum which is part of the GME Agreement.
+You will have 30 days from your hire date to elect benefits.
+Please note that you are responsible for making your benefits election in Workday in order to ensure coverage during your training period at Loyola.
+All trainees are entitled to the benefits outlined in the Benefits Addendum which is part of the GME Agreement.

 You may add, change or drop coverage ONLY during the annual open enrollment period, which is held once a year in the fall unless you have a loss of coverage or a change in family status.
 Changes in family status include marriage, divorce, birth, adoption or death.
 A change in coverage status due to loss of coverage or a change in family status must be made within 30 days of the event through the Human Resources office.

 All Loyola employees are automatically enrolled in a retirement plan.
-If you would like to opt-out of this 2% payroll deduction, you must contact Transamerica Retirement Consulting within 30 days of your start date.
+If you would like to opt-out of this 2% payroll deduction, you must contact Fidelity within 30 days of your start date.